UACSc544Fall2021/assignments/HA1A.md

 its set content.
 Programmatically added SVG elements may have style attributes.

-You will be graded on what is in your github classroom repository associated with the assignment at the time of the due date.
+You will be graded on what is in your github classroom repository (github's repository, *not* any repository on your local machine) associated with the assignment at the time of the due date.
 Do NOT include files specific to your system not required for the assignment (e.g., `.DS_Store` on macos) or LaTeX compilation files (e.g. `reading.pdf` or `reading.aux`).
 Include only